The Definition of a Route

-- Click on the Messages option on the left-hand side of your Mailgun dashboard.
+- Click on the Receiving option on the left-hand side of your Mailgun dashboard.

-- Click on the specific domain for which you would like to view the Routes.
+- Click on the specific region for which you would like to create a Route.

 - Fill out the information for the Expression Type, Actions, Priority, and Description field before clicking on the Create Route button to save the route.

 The first thing you will see is the Expression Type dropdown menu.
 This consists of the following expressions: